TrevMcKendrick/blog/_posts/2014-04-28-My-2nd-Year-in-the-App-Store.md

 Bonus: Somehow I got the nickname "Biblia Jefe", which means Bible boss.
 It was a fun 3 months.

 **Building My Own First Product**
-I'm working on a brand new B2B product in Rails now.
+I'm working on a brand new B2B product in Rails.
 It's about 80% ready for launch.

 My [partner](https://twitter.com/mikeperley) and I won a $20,000 grant from the State of Utah to make this thing, so that's a nice little cushion, too.